Michael Sgarbossa: Playing career

 The American Hockey League announced Sgarbossa was selected to the 2020 AHL All-Star Classic alongside fellow Bears teammate, Matt Moulson.
 This is his second All-Star selection, his last came with the Lake Erie Monsters in 2013 where he put up 44 points in 57 GP.

 On May 8, 2023, Sgarbossa signed a two year, two-way contract extension with the Capitals, placing him among the highest paid players in the AHL.

 On February 5, 2024, the Capitals recalled Sgarbossa from the Bears to replace Evgeny Kuznetsov, who left the team to enter the NHLPA’s Player Assistance Program.

 After seven years within the Capitals organization, Sgarbossa left following the season, opting to continue his career abroad in signing a two-year contract with Swiss club, HC Lugano of the NL, on May 22, 2025.
+In the following 2025–26 season, Sgarbossa made 27 appearances for the Ticino based club, posting 18 points before he moving to SC Bern on loan on January 12, 2026.
+Producing at a point-per-game pace with Bern, Sgarbossa registered 13 points through the final 12 games of the season.

+At the beginning of April, Sgarbossa's contract with Lugano was terminated by mutual agreement, and he was signed to a one-year deal with SC Rapperswil-Jona Lakers on April 10, 2026.
+However before commencing his contract with the Lakers, Sgarbossa opted to mutually terminate his contract to remain in North America for family reasons on July 4, 2026.
+He was signed to a one-year AHL contract with the Texas Stars, affiliate to the Dallas Stars, on July 8, 2026.